The Ultimate Challenge to the Sacred Mountain of Machu Picchu

 • Tea Time or Happy Hour

-Every afternoon before dinner, the cooks will provide you with popcorn, cookies, coffee, hot chocolate, tea, hot water, etc. After a long day of hiking, you won't have to wait until dinner to relax, warm up, and enjoy a bite!
+The first afternoon before dinner, the cooks will provide you with popcorn, cookies, coffee, hot chocolate, tea, hot water, etc. After a long day of hiking, you won't have to wait until dinner to relax, warm up, and enjoy a bite!

-• Snacks on the trail daily
+• Daily snacks on the trail

 • One cloth snack bag per person